fantasyui-com/neumorphism/README.md

 2. What problem does it fix?
 3. Do people have this problem?

+---

 1. This is a neumorphism generator targeted specifically at bootstrap 4 and 5.
 2. Working with bootstrap is hard, chaining multiple file watchers to develop a theme in one repository with a preview via components in another is exhausting.
 The aim of neumorphism is a quick preview of bootstrap code and a simple generator that creates theme-variables.scss.
 3. It takes almost 5 seconds to wait for a code update to trigger a node-sass compilation and storybook rebuild/preview.
 It is extremely distracting.
-Further more, bootstrap code is tough, the new utilities/api is exhausting, using actual bootstrap codebase for design is a bad idea.
+Further more, bootstrap code is tough, the new utilities/api is exhausting, using actual bootstrap code-base for design is a bad idea.
 A simple in-browser/in-app preview for neumorphic and neumorphic-like designs with a simple button that generates the _variables overload is a solution to a problem that many designers discover all too late in their tool-chain.